-Whether you’re looking for a builder, roofer, electrician or architect, knowing how to compare quotes is an essential part of your project process.
+Knowing how to compare quotes from tradespeople, whether a builder, roofer, electrician or architect, is an essential part of your project process.
 One professional might value a particular job higher than another and knowing what to ask for could lead to a lower cost project and a better quality finish.

 Before you decide on who to work with, find and get to know potential tradespeople professionally by viewing their previous work and seeking reviews from prior clients.
 Once you’ve found a select number that you like, ask at least three of them to provide quotes for your project and then begin a comparison.